EXTERNAL TREATMENT OPTIONS

 Cancer treatment often requires a multi-disciplinary approach, which includes chemotherapy and radiation therapy.
 Everyone at Central Care Cancer Center plays an important role as an active team member.
 This team-oriented approach is the key to ensuring optimum patient care.

-External radiation is delivered by a radiation therapist using a machine called a linear accelerator.
+External treatments, like radiation therapy in Missouri and Kansas, are delivered using a machine called a linear accelerator.
 The treatment beam is only on for a matter of seconds, although it is not measured by time.
 The linear accelerator runs on electricity, so when the machine is turned off there is no radiation in the treatment room.

 Image-Guided Radiation Therapy (IGRT)